jkunimune/nibasa/misc.md

 Proper names of countries are re-spelled in Nibasa's alphabet.
 Personal names and city names will inevitably be spelled irregularly in many circumstances.
 Proper names have access to the bonus letters.
-They must be followd by a common noun to identify them (e.g. Franse desa, Suahili basa, Smith zen, Kamehameha rege, Zamenhof doktor)
+They must be followd by a common noun to identify them (e.g. Frans desa, Svahili basa, Smith zen, Kamehameha rege, Zamenhof doktor)

 ## on verbs